shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/administering/update-configuration-core-locations.md

         The Core API was successfully processed.

     If you decide later you would like to localize the Toolkit core inside your pipeline configuration (ie. detaching your pipeline configuration from the shared core and using a locally installed version), you can do so using the tank localize command.

+{% include info title="Note" content="The shared studio core must be an equal or later version than the current pipeline configuration's core." %}

 ## How do I share the Toolkit core between Projects?